kkolstad/angular-servicestack/README.md

 Type: `Number`
 Default: `3`

-Number of times that requests that return `500` or `503` HTTP status codes will be retired before failing and calling the `error` handler.
+Number of times that requests that return `500` or `503` HTTP status codes will be retried before failing and calling the `error` handler.

 #### maxDelayBetweenRetries
 Type: `Number`